Consuelo Velázquez: Bésame mucho

-Her most well-known success is the iconic song "Bésame mucho", composed in the cuban music genre bolero, when she was only 16 years old.
-This is the piece that gained Velázquez the most recognition and brought the most pleasure to her.
-The song was created before Consuelo received her first kiss from someone she loves.
-After being recorded by the Spanish-Mexican baritone Emilio Tuero, in 1944 the famous American pianist and singer Nat "King" Cole made the first adaptation of the song in English.
+Her best-known piece is the iconic song "Bésame mucho", which she composed in the Cuban music genre bolero when she was only 16 years old.
+This piece gained Velázquez the most recognition and brought the most pleasure to her, and was created before Consuelo received her first kiss from someone she loved.
+After its recording by the Spanish-Mexican baritone Emilio Tuero, the famous American pianist and singer Nat "King" Cole made the first adaptation of the song in English in 1944.
 From then on, it was interpreted and performed by hundreds of artists around the world, such as Pedro Infante, Javier Solís, The Beatles, Plácido Domingo, Frank Sinatra, Sammy Davis Jr., Luis Mariano (who popularized it France), Dalida, Sonora Santanera, Xavier Cugat and his Orchestra, The Ventures, Antonio Machín, Lucho Gatica, Vera Lynn, Andrea Bocelli, Filippa Giordano, Luis Miguel, Sara Montiel, José Carreras, Ray Conniff and his Orchestra, Diana Krall, Zoé, Susana Zabaleta and Mónica Naranjo among others.
 "Bésame mucho" is also known as "Kiss Me Kiss Me Much", "Kiss Me a Lot", "Kiss Me Again and Again", "Embrasse-Moi" and "Stále ma bozkávaj".
 Translated into more than 20 languages, the song has become an icon of popular music.
-Part of its great success in the United States was the contextualization of the song towards women who waited for their husbands during World War II.
+Part of its great success in the United States was due to its appeal to women who waited for their husbands during World War II.